Mars-eve/Mars-eve/README.md

 - 👋 Hi, I’m @ospinachxyz
-- 👀 I’m interested in developing cross-platform apps using dart and flutter.
+- 👀 I’m interested in data science and analytics.
-- 🌱 I’m currently learning dart.
-It's my first ever programmming language, I may be a little late to the party but I'm absolutely enjoying myself
+- 🌱 I’m currently learning how to manipulate relational databases with bash, sql, and python.
 - 📫 How to reach me?
-Just search for @atomspinach on the bird app.
+Search for @ospinachxyz on the bird app.

 <!---